brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 You've used vectors!
 Now, we are going to want to be able to rotate our triangles to point in any direction.
 Previously, we've fearlessly used trigonometry (sin and cos) for our rotations.
 But! `ofVec2f` has a [`rotate`](http://www.openframeworks.cc/documentation/math/ofVec2f.html#show_rotate "ofVec2f's rotate function documentation page") function.
 Let's try adding a rotation into our code:

 	ofVec2f mousePos(mouseX, mouseY);

-	float triangleHeight = 100;
+	// Define the parameters of the triangle float triangleHeight = 100;
 	float triangleSide = triangleHeight/2.0;

-	ofVec2f p1(0, triangleSide/2.0);
+	// Define a triangle around the origin (0,0) ofVec2f p1(0, triangleSide/2.0);
 	ofVec2f p2(triangleHeight, 0);
 	ofVec2f p3(0, -triangleSide/2.0);

-	float rotation = ofRandom(360);
+	// Rotate the triangle points around the origin float rotation = ofRandom(360);
 	p1.rotate(rotation);
 	p2.rotate(rotation);
 	p3.rotate(rotation);

-	p1 += mousePos;
+	// Shift the triangle to the mouse position p1 += mousePos;
 	p2 += mousePos;
 	p3 += mousePos;

 	ofSetColor(255, 50);
 	ofTriangle(p1, p2, p3);

 ![Rotating Triangle Brush](images/intrographics_rotatingtrianglebrush.png "Results of using the rotating triangle brush")

+See how ofVec2f simplifies your life?
+(Or at least your code.)
+If you were to move that rotation code to *after* we shifted the triangle to the mouse position, the code wouldn't work very nicely.
+The way we are using `rotate` assumes that we want to rotate all of our points around the origin, which is (0,0).
+But there is an alternate way to use `rotate` where you pass in two paramters: the rotation angle and a pivot point.
+So you could shift your triangle to the mouse position and then use `p1.rotate(rotation, mousePos)` and everything would work just fine.

 **Go back and add subheaders for each brush to better break up the sections and then title them with the concepts that will be introduced (and add that to the outline)**